 ‘Pledge dad’ in Mizzou hazing case sentenced to jail, house arrest

-COLUMBIA, Mo. – It’s been nearly three years since a Mizzou freshman was fighting for his life in the ICU after being hazed at a fraternity event.
-Today, the victim’s “pledge dad” was sentenced to six months in jail.
+COLUMBIA, Mo.
+(KTVI) — It’s been nearly three years since a Mizzou freshman was fighting for his life in the ICU after being hazed at a fraternity event.
+This week, the victim’s “pledge dad” was sentenced to six months in jail.

 Ryan Delanty was the “pledge dad” of Danny Santulli in the Phi Gamma Delta fraternity, known as FIJI, at the University of Missouri.
 On Oct.
 19, 2021, Santulli was forced to drink a liter of vodka during a “Pledge Dad Reveal Night” event with the fraternity.